Paddle with Purpose

 The Cause: Healing wounded spirits through kayak fishing

 The Instigator: Jim Dolan

 The Method: Heroes on the Water serves all military personnel who have been wounded, injured or disabled.
 What looks like a day trip of paddling and fishing for wounded vets is something much deeper.
 Being on the water gives soldiers a feeling of peace and freedom from their wounds-an experience that “coalesces into personal revelations that while the wounds may have closed one door, there are other doors to explore.”
 HOW facilitates that healing by bringing wounded veterans together with experienced anglers in 35 chapters around the country.

 The Method: Engage the local paddling community to help restore and protect Pennsylvania’s natural water systems.
 PWP organizes kayakers and canoeists to help with habitat restoration and watershed cleanups.
 The organization also monitors local watershed conditions.
 PWP’s other core initiatives include reducing nonpoint source pollution and educating the public about the local watersheds.

 More on Paddle Without Pollution: Website

 The Cause: Kayaking as therapy for wounded warriors and their families

 The Instigators: Joe Mornini and Mike McCormick

-The Method: Offer active duty service members and veterans opportunities to find healing and discover new challenges through whitewater.
+The Method: Give active duty service members and veterans the chance to find healing and discover new challenges through whitewater.
 Military members wounded in battle often endure months of surgeries, physical and readjustment therapies and intense life changes.
 During these difficult times, many seek new challenges to break their daily treatment routine.
-Established in 2004 in Washington D.C., TRR gives wounded veterans a chance to improve their health, happiness and connection to nature.
+Established in 2004 in Washington D.C., TRR offers wounded veterans a chance to improve their health, happiness and connection to nature.
 TRR works in partnership with the Wounded Warrior Project and Disabled Sports, USA.